Panos997/Projects/MURA Bone X Ray Classification Using Deep Learning/README.md

-# MURA Bone X-Ray Classification Using Deep Learning
+# Bone X-Ray Classification Using Deep Learning

 This project focuses on binary image classification for musculoskeletal X-ray images using deep learning.
 The goal is to classify each X-ray image as either **positive** or **negative**, where positive cases indicate the presence of an abnormality and negative cases indicate normal studies.